shreyasgowda63/NS_3/src/simple-distributed/doc/simple-distributed.rst

-The |ns3| simple distributed model is a model of a very abstract fully connected network which enables nodes to be distributed across proccessors.
+The |ns3| simple distributed model is a model of a very abstract fully connected network which enables nodes to be distributed across processors.
 A motivating use case was a desire to simulate large wireless networks in parallel.
 It can be used where you want to achieve parallelism and can tolerate a very abstract channel model without represenstaion of interference.
 The model is similiar to